statnmap/SDMSelect/README.md

 ## Issues

 - `namespace 'mgcv' 1.xx is being loaded, but >= 1.8.19 is required`.
 This means that you need to update `mgcv` library: `install.packages("mgcv", force = TRUE)`.
 - Error when building vignette: `win.asp is not graphical parameter`.
-This means you did not install the github version of `corrplot`: `devtools::install_github("taiyun/corrplot")`
+This means you did not install the last version of `corrplot`: `install.packages("corrplot", force = TRUE)`
 - `there is no package called 'dismo' ... cannot create a RasterLayer object from this file (file does not exist)`: install library `dismo`: `install.packages("dismo")`

 # Examples